ftacchini/flexible-core/docs/architecture/modules.md

 # Modules

 Flexible uses a modular architecture where all components are packaged as modules.
-Modules encapsulate dependencies and provide instances through dependency injection using InversifyJS.
+Modules encapsulate dependencies and provide instances through dependency injection using TSyringe.

 ## Module Structure